James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 “You got a problem old man?” asked a young Asian woman, her hair also dyed blonde.

 James took one look at the assortment of Ailer submachine guns they were strap-carrying and shook his head again.
-At least a couple of them were carrying grenades.
+At the very least, a couple of them were carrying grenades, which was definitely a good thing.
+They were going to need them.

 “I’m not that old,” he said bluntly.
 “And this is a combat zone, not a night at the mall.”